 Writ of Garnishment: This is used when another person or company has money or property that belongs to the defendant, and they are ordered to give it to you to satisfy the judgment.
-Almost always this is used to take money from a bank account held by the defendant.
+This is almost always used to take money from a bank account held by the defendant.